 Heather Mitchell-Buck is an Associate Professor of English and the Digital Learning Coordinator at Hood College in Frederick, MD, where she teaches courses in early period British literature.
-This semester (Fall 2017), she is teaching a first-year seminar called “Fairy Tales: Transformations and Transgressions,” an upper-level course on Chaucer, and a survey of British Literature through the eighteenth century.
+This semester (Spring 2018), she is teaching an introductory course in literary theory, as well as a course on King Arthur and one on how real people are transformed into captivating characters in historical fiction.

 She received her PhD in English from Duke University in December 2009.
 When asked about her research, Heather’s usual answer is that she works on bad kings who speak in Middle English.
 To get a bit more specific, her dissertation explored the symbiotic relationship between theatre and tyranny in one of history’s most socially transgressive genres: early English vernacular drama.
 Her current research focuses on the ways that kingship and governance are presented in Biblical plays from the cities of Chester and York, both in the sixteenth century and today.